testingisdocumenting/znai/td-documentation-cli/documentation/visuals/images.md

 # Markdown

-Image can be include using standard markdown syntax
+Image can be included using standard Markdown syntax.

     ![alt text](regular-image.png)